Course in general

 The Field LogHow long do the plants need to stay in the press?
 Until they're dry.

 Okay, smarty pants, how long will that be?
 This depends on what you have (small things vs. big, juicy things), how much you have (a little vs. a very full press), and whether or not you're using the dryers in room 004.
 Generally, most plants will dry in those dryers in 5 to 7 days.
-Wet things take longer.
+Bulky, juicy, wet things take longer.
+Water-holding plants such as bromeliads or things with bulbs may take weeks.

 Is there a way to make wet stuff dry more quickly?
 Yes.
 Try to spread the plant out on the newspaper.
 Change the newspaper and blotters around the plants frequently.
 Put wet stuff toward the outside of the press and the drier plants near the middle.
 Separate them with some empty cardboards, if possible.